sidhant007/CS2040C/lab03/README.md

   <summary>Solution</summary>
   Just try to maintain a 1:2 ratio in the 2 priority queues instead of a 1:1 ratio.

-  (Assuming you know the priority queue solution, if not then please watch [this](https://www.youtube.com/watch?v=VmogG01IjYc) for the first 3 minutes, to get a clear understanding)
+  (Assuming you know the priority queue solution, if not then please watch <a href = "https://www.youtube.com/watch?v=VmogG01IjYc">this</a> for the first 3 minutes, to get a clear understanding)
 </details>

 Q) <a name="Q2"></a> PS1 Final version - Solve PS1 C but with the additional constraint that all integers in array A[] are non-negative integers which are not more than 100000, in just O(N).
 O(N) means you cannot use priority_queue any more.
 In simpler terms I have simplfied the constraints since now the value of elements in A[] can be atmost 100000 but at the same time I want you to solve this question in O(N) not O(N*logN)(**Note** - In this question stick with the original definition of median, i.e N/2 th element.
 This question is independent of the question mentioned above)